 Better than Miskin!

-I had my first meeting with a Year 10 young woman in a school last week.
-When doing the assessment, she got to the fourth word (‘temp’) in Level 1 and got stuck.
-By the end of the session, she was able to spell out the word ‘dentist’ and read the word ‘fantastic’ without any prompting from me.
+I had my first meeting with a year 10 young woman in a school last week.
+On the assessment, she got to the fourth word (‘temp’) in Level 1 and got stuck.
+By the end of the session, she was able to spell the word ‘dentist’ and read the word ‘fantastic’ without any prompting from me.
 The most amazingly rewarding part of this was the look on her face when she realised what progress she had made in such a short amount of time.
 Words can’t describe it.
 My interpretation – TRT Rocks!!!

 I'll tell you what's different!
 They're not making me memorize lists of baby words.
 I can spell (writes on board) condition, I can spell conditioner, I can spell conditioned, I can spell conditioning.